My shopping cart

 If you’re buying a custom ski, you’re going to need to know how ski shape and ski length interact.
 Here’s your guide.

 In the straight ski days of yore, all you really needed to think about was length.
 Sidecut and rocker have changed that.
 Now, you need to know how these three fundamental ski shapes interact in order to design the perfect ski for you.
-(In Part 1 of this series, we covered how to choose a ski’s width.
-In Part 3, we cover the materials you’ll want the ski to be made of.)

 The terms “rocker” and “reverse camber” are often tossed around together, but they basically mean the same thing—a curve that lifts the tip or tail (or both) off the snow and lets the ski rise out of powder.
 (Camber is opposite—a slight upward lift of a ski’s waist, delivering more power to the snow contact points near the tip and tail.)